 * Price for bare steel Ohio Deadlift Bar, as it is both the superior and more affordable variation.

-I’m not suggesting that you outright ignore the Okie Deadlift or Texas Deadlift based on price alone, as there is something to said for the brands and their reputations.
+I’m not suggesting that you outright ignore the Okie Deadlift or Texas Deadlift based on the price alone, as there is something to said for the brands and their reputations.
 However, an up to $175 price difference is kind of a huge deal, and neither Okie or Buddy are giving you any more barbell than Rogue is for that money.
-On top of all of that, you get to pick your finish with Rogue – that is assuming either is actually in stock.
+On top of all of that you get to pick your bar finish with Rogue – that is assuming either is actually in stock.

 Ohio Power Bar Review – Conclusion